 Living DNA’s 3-in-1 DNA test provides information on your ethnicity and family ancestry, and your maternal and paternal family lineage to give you a clear cut representation of your family history as far back as a generalized haplogroup.

 Of course, there is no such thing as the perfect DNA test, and the Living DNA service falls short on some fronts.
 For starters, there is no publicized database size for their platform.
 That means there’s no way to tell how many thousands or millions of DNA profiles are available on their system.

 That can be a problem because of two reasons.
-The first is because these companies determine your ancestry by comparing your DNA with others in their system.
+The first is because these companies determine your family ancestry by comparing your DNA with others in their system.
 The second is that a smaller database also means less opportunity to find DNA family matches.

 Nonetheless, there are some who might meet satisfaction when using the Living DNA test.
 Being that it is quite popular among individuals from the British Isles, people with British roots can find much more relevant information after taking the test.

 Let’s dive in to the specifics of the DNA testing offered by this company in the comprehensive Living DNA review below.